mlcampbe/weather-forecast-io/README.md

 Edit the index.coffee and review/modify the following items:
 1) The "iconSet" variable on the first line.
 This is the main weather icon that is displayed.
 Take a look at the folders in the "images" folder and decide which you like best.
+2) The "numberOfDays" variable on the 2nd line controls how many days of forecast are shown.
+At the current time forecast-io returns a max of 8 days so the widget will reset any value larger than 8 back to 8.
+3) The "numberOfAlerts" variable on the 3rd line controls how many severe weather alerts are displayed.
+As the text of a severe weather alert can be rather long multiple simultaneous alerts can quickly fill the screen so adjust this to control how many are displayed.
-2) Edit the "command" on line 7 to set your forecast.io API key.
+4) Edit the "command" on line 7 to set your forecast.io API key.
 Visit https://darksky.net/dev to register and generate a free API key.
 Note that the free key allows up to 1000 calls per day.
 Be sure to set the refreshFrequency appropriately.
-3) In the "command" call on line 7 set the latitude and longitude of the location for which the weather should be displayed.
+5) In the "command" call on line 7 set the latitude and longitude of the location for which the weather should be displayed.

 After edits the command should look like:
 command: 'curl -s https://api.forecast.io/forecast/your-api-key/latitude,longitude?exclude=minutely,hourly,flags'